 3. Stir in garlic, chili powder, cumin, and oregano.
 Cook, stirring, until fragrant, about 30 seconds.

 4. Add tomatoes, pumpkin puree, tomato paste, chiles, beans, and broth.
 Season generously with salt and pepper to taste.
 Bring to a simmer.
-Reduce heat and cook for 20-30 minutes, partially covered.
+Reduce the heat and cook for 20-30 minutes, partially covered.
 Chili should slightly reduce and thicken.
-Taste for salt and pepper before serving.
+Taste for salt and pepper, and if desired, add lime juice before serving.

 Notes